evelynharthbrooke/Taliyah/README.md

 ### Licensing and Other Information
 Erica is licensed under the terms of the GNU General Public License, version 3.0, or any later versions that may release in the near or far future.
-The basic license terms are below, and the full terms can be found in the `LICENSE` file in the root directory.
+The license snippet is below, and the full terms can be found in the `LICENSE` file in the root directory.

 Certain portions of Erica were inspired by and based on the code for Xiao, a bot developed by a fellow Discord bot creator ([dragonfire535](https://github.com/dragonfire535)), and you can take a look at Xiao's source code